 Diabetes is a chronic medical condition characterized by elevated blood sugar levels due to insulin dysfunction.
 It affects millions of people worldwide and can lead to severe health complications if not managed properly.

-Explore the impact of sugar consumption on diabetes management in this article, and focus on determining safe maximum sugar intake for diabetics.
+This article explores the impact of sugar consumption on diabetes management and focuses on determining a safe maximum sugar intake for diabetics.

 Diagnosing Diabetes:

-Diabetes comes in different types, the most common being Type 1 and Type 2 diabetes.
-Type 1 diabetes is an autoimmune condition where the body’s immune system attacks the insulin-producing cells in the pancreas.
+Diabetes has different types, the most common being Type 1 and Type 2.
+Type 1 diabetes is an autoimmune condition in which the body’s immune system attacks the insulin-producing cells in the pancreas.
 Type 2 diabetes, on the other hand, occurs when the body becomes resistant to insulin or does not produce enough insulin to regulate blood sugar levels effectively.

 To avoid consequences, including heart disease, neurological damage, and renal issues, managing diabetes necessitates careful monitoring of blood sugar levels.